nikonhovzunov/plum-ml1m-repro/README.md

 ### U (unique SIDs per level)
 How many different codes are used at each level (per epoch, based on training/val batches).

-Higher **U** often means better utilization (less collapse), but it can also increase while reconstruction worsens.

 ### U% (unique SIDs per batch)
 A normalized version of U: